 Rachel’s optimism, chill personality, and flexibility were the key assets to making her room work.
 Prior to our first meeting, she sent me photos of the space, so I could do some advance planning.
 My first suggestion was that she have the closet professionally outfitted.
 While this may seem frivolous in a rental apartment, adding additional shelving and hanging cost a fraction of the monthly rent and was necessary for her clothing to fit in the space.
 I also insisted that Rachel replace her mismatched hangers with uniform ones to eliminate the visual noise in her closet (critical in a small space).

 Rachel and I met three times to get her bedroom and closet in working order.
 And, while we were able to leave her oven free for cooking, I did need to get creative in using every inch of space to properly accommodate her extensive collection of clothing, shoes, and bags.
-Here are my tips for ORGANIZING A SMALL SPACE and pictures of Rachel’s bedroom and closet from beginning to end.
+Here are pictures of Rachel’s bedroom and closet from beginning to end.

-Storage furniture is key.
-The two drawers on the end of Rachel’s bed were handy for her in season bags and pajama sets…two categories of clothing she reaches for daily.
+The two drawers at the end of Rachel’s bed are handy for her in season bags and pajama sets…two categories of clothing she reaches for daily.